Migrating Applications that Use Messaging Technologies

 Contributors: Sreedhar Pelluru, Valery Mizonov, Christian Martinez, Rama Ramani

-Windows applications commonly use Microsoft Message Queuing (MSMQ) as a queueing mechanism.
-It allows applications that run on separate servers in separate processes communicate with each other in a durable, loosely coupled fashion.
+Windows applications commonly use Microsoft Message Queuing (MSMQ) as a queuing mechanism.
+MSMQ enables applications that run on separate servers in separate processes to communicate with each other in a durable, loosely coupled fashion.
 It also enables applications that reside in heterogeneous network environments to exchange information even when they are not online at the same time.
 It provides guaranteed message delivery, distributed transaction support, efficient routing, security, and priority-based messaging.

-When migrating applications that rely on MSMQ technology to Windows Azure Platform, keep in mind Windows Azure doesn’t support the technology today.
-The migration requires you to change the code to use Windows Azure queues.
-Rest of the topic provides different options for migrating your applications that rely on MSMQ technology to the Windows Azure Platform.
+When migrating applications that rely on MSMQ technology to the Windows Azure Platform, keep in mind that Windows Azure does not currently support MSMQ.
+The migration requires you to change your code to use Windows Azure queues.
+The following sections provide different options for migrating your applications that rely on MSMQ technology to the Windows Azure platform.

 Windows Azure Service Bus

-In many ways, Service Bus is the closest queuing feature Windows Azure has to MSMQ.
-They share many similar functions like basic queueing operations, transaction support, and dead lettering.
-However, using Service Bus requires different APIs than MSMQ does and semantics differ in many ways.
-The following list provides a few key differences in terms of sizing and performance.
+In many ways, Service Bus is the feature in Windows Azure that most closely resembles MSMQ.
+They share similar functions such as basic queuing operations, transaction support, and dead lettering.
+However, using Service Bus requires different APIs than MSMQ, and the semantics differ in many ways.
+The following list provides a few key differences in terms of sizing and performance:

-Service Bus messages size is capped at 256 KB (both header and body) while MSMQ messages can be up to 4 MB in size.
+Service Bus message size is capped at 256 KB (both header and body), while MSMQ messages can be up to 4 MB in size.

 Service Bus queues are limited in size to a maximum of 5 GB.
 MSMQ queue size is limited by computer hardware or configurable quotas.

-Service Bus queue throughput could reach up to 2,000 messages/sec whereas MSMQ can reach above 6,000 messages/sec (based on 1k benchmark).
-See Optimizing Performance in a Microsoft Message Queue Server Environment whitepaper for more details. .
+Service Bus queue throughput can reach up to 2,000 messages per second.
+MSMQ throughput can reach more than 6,000 messages per second (based on a 1k benchmark).
+See Optimizing Performance in a Microsoft Message Queue Server Environment for more details. .

-To facilitate the migration, it is possible, however, to establish a link between MSMQ on-premise and Service Bus on Azure via a bridge.
-The sample code is shared here.
+To facilitate the migration, it is possible to establish a link between MSMQ on-premises and Service Bus on Windows Azure via a bridge.
+See the sample code here.

 Windows Azure Queue

-Windows Azure queue provides a basic point-to-point communication channel.
-It does not support heterogeneous environments like MSMQ does.
-In addition, it does not natively support features that a typical MSMQ environment does like automatic dead lettering, transactions, and ordering guarantee.
-But application developers can implement the necessary features on top of Windows Azure queues in order to achieve functionality similar to MSMQ.
+Windows Azure queues provide a basic point-to-point communication channel.
+Unlike MSMQ, Windows Azure queues do not support heterogeneous environments.
+In addition, they do not natively support features that a typical MSMQ environment does, such as automatic dead lettering, transactions, and ordering guarantees.
+However, application developers can implement the necessary features on top of Windows Azure queues in order to achieve functionality similar to MSMQ.
 However, achieving this functionality does require application customization.

 Windows Azure Worker Role

-With Windows Server built-in support of MSMQ, running MSMQ on the same node as Worker role has full functionality of MSMQ on-premise version.
-However worker role is subject to failover and service maintenance.
-When it happens, all the state information such as messages stored in the local MSMQ storage are lost and becomes unrecoverable.
+With built-in support of MSMQ on Windows Server, running MSMQ in the same node as a worker role has the full functionality of MSMQ on-premises.
+However the worker role is subject to failover and service maintenance.
+When this happens, all the state information such as messages stored in the local MSMQ storage is lost and becomes unrecoverable.
 Unless MSMQ was used in a stateless fashion and the application is designed to be able to handle the role failover situation, it is not recommended to run MSMQ in a worker role instance.